andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 ```

 This works for any number of arguments.
 You can think of each step of `map`
-and `apply` "filling" one of the arguments of hte initial function, but it's
+and `apply` "filling" one of the arguments of the initial function, but it's
 all done inside of our applicative context.
 Put differently, each `apply`
 step is given a function inside our applicative context, and applies it to a
 value in an applicative context, to produce a function in an applicative